only search B.P. Lama Jyotisha

 History and Tradition

-Songs, and bardic poetry
+Songs, telling tales, epic narratives, bardic poetry

-Dhana includes all the the core traditional values passed through the family line.
+Dhana includes all the core traditional values passed through the family line.
 How to treat the land, and how to treat each other.
 How to remember the ancestors, through songs and stories.
 How to celebrate the passage of time.

 • Cultural education, knowledge of history, banking, conservation, understanding of public values, and creation of public social policy are all encompassed within the second house.

-Face, Speech, Talking
+Face, Speech, talking

 • quality of face, hair,

-• mouth, teeth, tongue, jaw, and voice;
+• mouth, teeth, tongue, jaw, and voice

 • spoken and facial expression,